Aljgutier/aljgutier.github.io/posts/Financial Markets/20201231-MarketCycleML.md

     * 2020 data up to 2020-11-4

 Similarly, investing with the smoothed prediction signal *p_s* results in a gain relative to the S&P 500 index.
 The strategy return is always greater than the S&P 500 index return for years with a Bear cycle and equal to the S&P 500 index return for years without a Bear cycle.
-Investing \$1,469.25 in a market index in the year 2000 results in \$16,885.39 on November 4, 2020, while the S&P 500 achieves a value of \$3,443.44.
+Investing \$1,469.25 in a market index in at the the year 2000 results in \$16,885.39 on November 4, 2020, while the S&P 500 achieves a value of \$3,443.44.

 ```python
     se=(dt.datetime(2000,1,1),dt.datetime(2020,12,31))